violetasdev/bodytrackingdepth_course/README.md

 # Body Tracking with Depth Cameras course

 This repository contains the files for the SOSE 2021 course "Body tracking in closed spaces with depth cameras" at the Institute for Geoinformations at the University of Münster.
-In this course we will be using three different depth cameras. after the theoretical bacckground, the exercises will cover how to handle the code for accesing depth information, skeleton tracking information and use of this data.
+In this course we will be using three different depth cameras.
+After the theoretical background, the exercises will give more insights on the data available and the code manipulation for accessing it.

 ## Installation intructions
-To find the install process described for your device, go to the Wiki of this repository and found your device!
+To find the install process described for your device, go to the [Wiki](https://github.com/violetasdev/bodytrackingdepth_course/wiki) of this repository and found your device!
 You will find a page for each depth camera available with the following content:

 * Requirements
 * Install instructions